Bridal Veil Lengths - Your Complete Guide

 Consider an elbow-length veil if you want to show off the detail on the skirt of your gown or if your skirt has layers of tulle, feathers, or another dramatic element.
 A longer veil may take attention away from that area.

 This veil is customized to fall in exactly the same spot as your floor-length gown, making it look almost like it is part of your dress rather than a second piece.
 This veil will bring some bridal bulk to your look while still allowing you to wear a sleek or fitted gown.
-It is a nice compromise when you want a slimmer silhouette but your mother, or someone else, wanted you to wear a ballgown.
+It is a nice compromise when you want a slimmer silhouette but someone else, wanted you to wear a ballgown.